ucsb-cs16/w19/backup_lab/lab05.md

 * Edit the boxesApproxEqual function in shapeFuncs.cpp to replace the stub with correct code.
 As you do, consider adding an approxEqual function that takes two double values into utility.h and utility.cpp, as this will make your coding job easier, and keep you code "DRYer".
 Also, consider reusing the pointsApproxEqual function in your boxesApproxEqual solution.
 Remember that the <code>&amp;&amp;</code> operator is the symbol for "logical and" in C++.
 * Run ./boxesApproxEqualTest and see it pass.
 * Reason about why your code worked, draw a diagram to show the relationship between the formal and actual parameters.
 You don't need to submit the diagram but you may be asked to draw such a diagram on an exam!
 * Commit and push your code to github.
-This may be a good time to switch partners if you haven't done so already.

 * Run ./initBoxTest and see it fail
 * Edit the initBox function in shapeFuncs.cpp to replace with correct code.
 As you do, remember that you use -> to access members of a struct through a pointer, but simply . to access members of a struct directly.
 You may need both in your answer.
 * Run ./initBoxTest and see it pass